rbisewski/systemd_workarounds/pulseaudio.md

 # Pulse Audio

+Unfortunately, for modern usability on many aspects of Linux desktops, pulseaudio is needed to make it easy to manage various types of audio devices.

-In general unless there is a need to run many multiple sets of sound sources, the ALSA libs are sufficient for most applications.
+That said, for a minimalist system, the ALSA libs are sufficient for most applications.
 Ergo the pulseaudio packages themselves can be removed as follows:

 ```
 sudo pacman -R pulseaudio pulseaudio-alsa pulseaudio-bluetooth pulseaudio-equalizer pulseaudio-jack rtkit